Point Hudson Boat Shop

 When Pocock Racing shifted to composite shells, Stan Pocock entrusted one person to continue building Pocock classic cedar single racing shells, – Steve Chapin’s Point Hudson Boat Shop, which coincidentally, is located in the city of Port Townsend.

-POINT HUDSON BOAT SHOP IS ONLY POCOCK-DESIGNATED BUILDER OF POCOCK WOODEN SHELLS
+STEVE CHAPIN IS THE ONLY POCOCK-DESIGNATED BUILDER OF POCOCK WOODEN SHELLS

 After seeing Steve’s restoration of Pocock’s 1960 Olympic gold medal winning HOH, Stan Pocock turned over the wooden portion of Pocock Racing – the “Cedar Speeders” – to Steve Chapin, who preceded to build them “better than we ever did” according to Stan